bcrist/16717a/redux/readme.md

 * A variety of miscellaneous capacitors and resistors near the comparators
 * All of the 4816P-B07-000 custom resistor networks
 * Two TPS2011 high-side switches
-* The -3.3V and -5.2V backplane ferrites and bulk capacitors
+* The -5.2V backplane ferrite and bulk capacitor
-* Two small capacitors on the -12V and +12V rails, near the backplane connector
+* Two small capacitors on the -12V and +12V rails, under the backplane connector
 * The AD7841 DAC and two AD586 references, along with their associated passives
 * The PCF8584 controller, 74CBT3125 mux, and a few remaining passives on the FPGA side of the board